probmods/chapters/patterns-of-inference.md

   (hist samples "cold, lung-disease"))
 ~~~~

-Both cold and lung disease are now far more likely that their baseline probability: the probability of having a cold increases from 2% to around 40%; the probability of having lung disease increases from 1 in a 1000 to a few percent.
-Given a cough, `cold` is the much more likely explanation simply because it was much more probable a priori.
+Both cold and lung disease are now far more likely that their baseline probability: the probability of having a cold increases from 2% to around 50%; the probability of having lung disease also increases from 1 in a 1000 to around 50%.

 Now suppose we learn that the patient does *not* have a cold.